vmware-archive/tanzu-tuesdays/content/advocate/bob.md

 +++
 Title = "Bob Brindley"
 Twitter = "bob_brindley"
-Type = "host"
+Type = "advocate"
-Thumbnail = "img/avatars/Bob-Brindley.jpg"
+Thumbnail = "img/advocate/bob.jpg"
 Linkedin = "bob-brindley-953863110"
+Description = "Developer Advocate"
+Tags = ["Spring", "Kubernetes"]
 +++

 Bob Brindley travels the world spreading the good word according to Tanzu and Spring to any and all that will hear.